weaversa/cryptol-course/labs/cryptol-overview/lab-xx-overview.md

 Cryptol> tup.2
 [0x31, 0x32]
 ```
- * **Records** - Records allow for more complex data structures to be formed, where fields may be accessed by their names.
+ * **Records** - Records allow for more complex data structures to be formed, where fields may be accessed by their tnames.

 ```haskell
 Cryptol> let point = {x = 10:[32], y = 25:[32]}